caddyserver/website/src/docs/markdown/automatic-https.md

 ## tl;dr

-Here's what you need to know:
+**Caddy serves all sites over HTTPS by default.**

+- Caddy serves IP addresses and local/internal hostnames over HTTPS with locally-trusted ceritficates.
+Examples: `localhost`, `127.0.0.1`.
+- Caddy serves public DNS names over HTTPS with certificates from [Let's Encrypt](https://letsencrypt.org).
+Examples: `example.com`, `sub.example.com`, `*.example.com`.

+Caddy keeps all certificates renewed, and redirects HTTP (default port 80) to HTTPS (default port 443) automatically.

+**For local HTTPS:**

+- Caddy may prompt for a password to install its root certificate into your trust store.
+This happens only once per root.
+- Any client accessing the site without trusting the root cert will show security errors.

+**For public domain names:**

-<aside class="tip">These are common requirements for any basic website configuration, not just Caddy.
+<aside class="tip">These are common requirements for any basic production website, not just Caddy.
 The main thing is to set your DNS records properly <b>before</b> running Caddy and to make sure Caddy can store certificates on disk.</aside>

 - If your domain's A/AAAA records point to your server,
 - ports 80 and 443 are open externally,